abulzunayed/Course_Basic-Pythons_Udemy/README.md

-# Basic Python codes including function, loop, indexing,  and library.
+# Use of basic Python codes including function, loop, indexing, libraries.